askmike/gekko/docs/Configuring_gekko.md

     config.normal = {
       enabled: true,
-      exchange: 'MtGox', // 'MtGox', 'BTCe' or 'Bitstamp'
+      exchange: 'MtGox', // 'MtGox', 'BTCe', 'Bitstamp' or 'cexio'
       currency: 'USD',
       asset: 'BTC',
       tradingEnabled: false,
       key: '',
       secret: '',
-    }

-When using with cex.io marketplace, you need to add option `username` set to the username you're registered with at cex.io.
+      username: 0 // only fill this is when using Bitstamp or cexio }

 ## Exchanges